Sustainable Clothing Manufacturing: Best Practices for Eco-Friendly Fashion Brands

 The sourcing of materials is a crucial component of sustainable clothing manufacturing.

-Typically, recycled fabrics, organically grown cotton, and eco-friendly polyester derived from recycled plastic bottles are replacing synthetic fibres such as polyester and nylon.
+Recycled fabrics, such as organically grown cotton, and eco-friendly polyester derived from recycled plastic bottles are replacing synthetic fibres such as polyester and nylon.

 In fact, the use of eco-friendly clothing materials is often the first step in building an eco-friendly fashion brand as the materials utilised play a significant role in the sustainability of the fashion industry.